Automechanika: Development

-The Automechanika trade fair brand has been exported to a variety of countries over recent years and 13 Automechanika fairs are currently held on four continents (Birmingham, Buenos Aires, Dubai, Frankfurt, Ho Chin Minh City, Istanbul, Johannesburg, Kuala Lumpur, Mexico-City, New Delhi, Nur-Sultan, Riyadh, Shanghai).
+The Automechanika trade fair brand has been exported to a variety of countries over recent years and 13 Automechanika fairs are currently held on five continents (Birmingham, Buenos Aires, Dubai, Frankfurt, Ho Chin Minh City, Istanbul, Johannesburg, Kuala Lumpur, Mexico-City, New Delhi, Nur-Sultan, Riyadh, Shanghai).

 The 10th Automechanika Buenos Aires took place from 7 to 10 November 2018.
 451 exhibitors from 17 countries presented their products and services at the fairground of Sociedad Rural Argentina in an area of 35,000 sqm.
 26,644 visitors from 39 countries came to the show.